trueheart78/trueheart78.com/games.md

 1. YAKUZA KIWAMI (PS4)
    - Back in it and just not feeling the running around vibe.
 1. YAKUZA 6: The Song of Life (PS4)
+1. Mass Effect: Andromeda (XB1)
+   - Played enough to know it's not for me.
+1. The Outer Worlds (XB1) [gamepass]
+   - Played enough to get what was going on.

 <!-- jettisoned:end -->
 <a name='planned-purchases'></a>